 The disease causes a dog to produce too much keratin.
 Keratin is a protein that helps form hair, nails, and skin.
 If too much is produced, the dog’s immune system will attack the skin cells, causing them to dry out and crack.

 Pemphigus Foliaceus in dogs can be considered internal, external, or unknown (idiopathic).
 The condition is most commonly seen in the following breeds:

 - Chow Chows

 - English Bulldogs

 Other dog breeds can also contract this autoimmune disease.

-If your dog has been properly vaccinated, canine distemper shouldn’t be an issue.
 Having your dog vaccinated against distemper protects him/her against this contagious disease.
-The disease attacks the respiratory, gastrointestinal and nervous system of dogs.
+The disease attacks the respiratory, gastrointestinal, and nervous system of dogs.

 Canine distemper is a serious disease that can be avoided.
 Read more about Safe Vaccination for Canine Distemper Virus

 Zinc plays an important role in the protein function within the body.
 A lack of zinc can cause the over-production of keratin in the body.

 Dogs with a zinc deficiency may develop something called zinc-responsive dermatosis.
 Sometimes there is a hereditary component that causes zinc-responsive dermatosis in dogs.